 - Air fried turkey meatballs are super easy to make, and delicious.

-- These turkey meatballs are perfect for meal prep and they freeze well, too.
+- These healthy turkey meatballs are perfect for meal prep and they freeze well, too.

 You don't need a lot of ingredients to make these delicious gluten-free turkey meatballs.